Noeman Mirza, RN, PhD

 Professional Practice: Foundations to the Discipline of Nursing (NURS 1700)

-2016-Present: Knowledge Translation: Moving Research to Practice, School of Nursing, Thompson Rivers University
+2016-2019: Knowledge Translation: Moving Research to Practice, School of Nursing, Thompson Rivers University

-Course: Professional Practice: Nursing Research (3rd year)
+Course: Professional Practice: Nursing Research (undergraduate) & Research in Healthcare (graduate)

 2016: Human Rights and Persecution, School of Nursing, Thompson Rivers University